ltrgoddard/thesis/temp.markdown

-maintain a central, coordinating position within the social network that it is intended to generate: recipients will ‘want to have the sequence of them’, presumably in order to trace developments and conversations across issues, but also as a sort of monument.[^240] It is in this respect that Prynne’s concern with the aesthetics of *Prospect* becomes especially relevant.
-Writing to Olson in March 1964, he notes that ‘[t]he format [for Issue 6] is quite large and it’s to be fine, careful printing; I have a young design typographer who takes his tasks with alert zeal.’[^241] When Issue 6 finally emerged, its production note boasted that ‘[t]he text is set in 10 on 12 Plantin type with headings in 36 point Grotesque 126 and is printed on Conqueror blue white laid paper.
-End papers and wrappers are Swedish Tumba Ingrespapper.’[^242] Perhaps the most significant decision made by Prynne was to jettison the advertisements which had crowded the pages of earlier issues, favouring instead a layout characterised by small text and plentiful white space.
+maintain a central, coordinating position within the social network that it is intended to generate: recipients will ‘want to have the sequence of them’, presumably in order to trace developments and conversations across issues, but also as a sort of monument.[^243] It is in this respect that Prynne’s concern with the aesthetics of *Prospect* becomes especially relevant.
+Writing to Olson in March 1964, he notes that ‘[t]he format [for Issue 6] is quite large and it’s to be fine, careful printing; I have a young design typographer who takes his tasks with alert zeal.’[^244] When Issue 6 finally emerged, its production note boasted that ‘[t]he text is set in 10 on 12 Plantin type with headings in 36 point Grotesque 126 and is printed on Conqueror blue white laid paper.
+End papers and wrappers are Swedish Tumba Ingrespapper.’[^245] Perhaps the most significant decision made by Prynne was to jettison the advertisements which had crowded the pages of earlier issues, favouring instead a layout characterised by small text and plentiful white space.
-This move was part of the broader anti-commercial strain in the issue: according to Prynne’s optimistic editorial statement, ‘[o]nly a very small number of copies will be for sale over a counter; but copies will be sent free of charge to any person who, out of a real sense of interest, thinks it worth writing to the editor to ask for them.’[^243]
+This move was part of a broader anti-commercial strain in the issue: according to Prynne’s optimistic editorial statement, ‘[o]nly a very small number of copies will be for sale over a counter; but copies will be sent free of charge to any person who, out of a real sense of interest, thinks it worth writing to the editor to ask for them.’[^246]

 If there is a model for Prynne’s editorial statement, it is Corman’s equivalent, printed—like Prynne’s—on the inside back cover of each issue